querkmachine/FSFrontEndDocs/concepts/responsive-design.md

 * It’s easier to develop something simple and make it progressively more complex than it is to make something that’s already complex simpler;
 * It puts greater focus on building and perfecting the product’s core functionality;
 * It’s more performant; phones typically have fewer hardware resources and slower connections, so providing what they need first and foremost makes for faster load times;
-* From smartphones to smartwatches, the devices that people use to browse the web are getting smaller, not larger—focus on mobiles is future-proof;
+* From smartphones to smartwatches, the devices that people use to browse the web are getting smaller, not larger; an increasing number of web users across the world only use mobile devices—focusing on mobiles is future-proof;
 * It’s progressive motherflippin’ enhancement, baby.

 CSS breakpoints should be mobile first, with breakpoints for larger resolutions afterwards.
 If you still need to support a browser that doesn't support media queries (may god have mercy on your soul) then use feature detection to serve those browsers different CSS.